flashboss/cities-generator/README.md

 	...
 	Result result = generator.generateFile();
 ```
-You will find the file output.json in the build directory
+You will find the file it.json in the ${user.home}/cities-generator directory